At 6 weeks pregnant, you might notice your pregnancy symptoms have ramped up a notch. Your body is making a baby, which is a mammoth effort.

 Even though your baby is still quite tiny, your uterus is already beginning to change.

 As the uterus prepares to make room for a growing baby, it begins to expand.
-This slow growth can cause cramping for many mums-to-be.
+This slow growth can cause cramping for many mamas-to-be.

 Cramping in early pregnancy is considered a normal symptom.
-Any severe cramping, especially with localised pain – with or without bleeding – should be also be reported.
+Any severe cramping, especially with localised pain – with or without bleeding – should be also be reported to your healthcare provider.

 You can read more in Cramps During Pregnancy – What You Need To Know.